Skip to Content

 Most owners who have euthanized a dog previously will tell you that their dog let them know when it was time.

-Whether it was a change in their behavior, or a change in their symptoms, or a silently communicated answer, you can help prepare yourself for your dog’s passing by paying attention to these changes.
+Whether it was a change in their behavior, a change in their symptoms, or a silently communicated answer, you can help prepare yourself for your dog’s passing by paying attention to these changes.

 Do Dogs Prefer to Die Alone?